-When a fleet is considering an alt-fuel, the environmental benefits might be top of mind, but likely costs are, too.
+When a fleet is considering alternative-fuel trucks, the environmental benefits might be top of mind, but likely costs are, too.

 When thinking through the options, the current cost of the fuel itself is essential, but it’s also just one piece of the puzzle.
-Consider the bigger picture: purchase price, maintenance costs, tax incentives, and infrastructure should also be factored into costs.
+Consider the bigger total cost of ownership picture: purchase price, maintenance costs, tax incentives, and infrastructure should also be factored into costs.

 The following alt-fuel cost comparison can help that bigger picture become more apparent.